Azure/azure-sdk/docs/policies/reviewprocess.md

 - Representatives from all tier-1 languages, and all languages under consideration must be present at the meeting.
 - A minimum of **TWO** architects from different language groups must be present at the meeting.

 If a language architect is not present at the meeting, they must review and confirm the outcome of the meeting within 1 business day.
+If the language architect is unavailable, the language area engineering lead within the Azure SDK group can approve instead.

 The current language representatives are listed below: